qusayqadir/tic-tac-toe/README.md

 # Tic-Tac-Toe Game (SFWRENG 2OP3: Assignment 06)

-This repository contains a Java-based implementation of the classic **Tic-Tac-Toe** game, developed as part of an academic assignment for the SFWRENG 2OP3 course.
-The project is designed to demonstrate proficiency in object-oriented programming principles, modular design, and polymorphism.
+This repository contains a Java-based implementation of the classic **Tic-Tac-Toe** game.
 ---

 ## Features